ccobasi/Web-Scrapper/README.md

 # Web Scraper

+# Web Scraper

 This is an application designed to simplify the process of retrieving data from specified websites.
 It scrapes desired information off web pages by parsing the HTML content of the pages.

-In this case, Myjobmag was used as the designated website where specific data is to retrieved.
+In this case, Myjobmag was used as the designated website where specific data is to retrieve.
 The scraper has been designed to focus on job listings in Nigeria.

 The following are the specific data this application has been designed to retrieve from Myjobmag.
 - Job title.
 - Job description.

-These are vital information are for personal used.
+These are vital information is for personal used.
 The information provided are in real time which gets updated as new listings are added to the website.
 ![screenshot](./screenshot.png)
 ## Tools and Technologies
 ### Ruby